Mitsubishi Ki-30

 The Mitsubishi Ki-30 (九七式軽爆撃機, Kyunana-shiki keibakugekiki) was a Japanese light bomber of World War II.
 It was a single-engine, mid-wing, cantilever monoplane of stressed-skin construction with a fixed tailwheel undercarriage and a long transparent cockpit canopy.
 The type had significance in being the first Japanese aircraft to be powered by a modern two-row radial engine.
 During the war, it was known by the Allies by the name Ann.
+It was mistakenly identified by the British as the Mitsubishi Army 97 Ann.